adobe/aepsdk-roku/Documentation/api-reference.md

 ### updateConfiguration

-> This API should be called before any other public APIs.
-Public APIs need valid configuration to process the data and make the network call to Adobe Experience Edge Network.
+> Some public APIs need valid configuration to process the data and make the network call to Adobe Experience Edge Network.
 All the hits will be queued if no valid configuration is found.
+It is ideal to call updateConfiguration API with valid require configuration before any other public APIs.

 #### Configuration Keys